TheNebulo/CodeLib/readme.md

 - `windowManager.js` - An extensive backend module that makes window creation and management in electron super easy using pre-defined window presets and a ton of customisable callback events, making window behaviour predictable and controlled.

-- `localiser.js` - A frontend module (with required backend integration) that adds a localisation system to your electron projects, that is flexible and extensive, on both the HTML and JavaScript front,
+- `localiser.js` - A frontend module (with required backend integration) that adds a localisation system to your electron projects, that is flexible and extensive, on both the HTML and JavaScript front.

 - `modal.js` - A frontend module for injecting modal UI and managing it's activation and output through simple one-line callback events to avoid redundancy.
 Actual modal UI needs to be update per-project.

 - `notification.js` - A frontend module for injecting notification UI and easily calling notification on the page through simple one-line callback events to avoid redundancy.
 Actual modal UI needs to be update per-project.

 - `fileManager.js` - A runtime-less module that can be imported anywhere throughout the project to streamline usecases of the fs module, such as reading AppData and reading/writing JSON files.

+### C# (Unity)

+- `SteamManager.cs` - An interface for the Steamworks API using Facepunch and DavidFDev's Dev Cosnole

 ## Available Projects